 - Ask questions about your child’s feeding behavior

-- Ask your older child to perform various exercises with his tongue to demonstrate maximum range of motion
+- Ask your older child to perform various exercises with their tongue to demonstrate maximum range of motion

 - Ask your older child to articulate certain sounds, like “r”s and “l”s

 While some primary care providers take a watchful waiting approach to see if tongue tie might go away in milder cases, others increasingly recommend a prompt treatment approach, to prevent more subtle speech difficulties, dental problems, and associated social anxieties.

 Tongue tie can be corrected in one of two simple ways: